Anush65/questforge/README.md

 # QuestForge

+CodeChef Winter Vacation Project by Sarvesh, Darshan, and Anush

 QuestForge is a lightweight full‑stack hackathon management platform (prototype).
 It pairs a FastAPI backend (SQLAlchemy models + Pydantic schemas) with a static frontend UI.
 The repo contains developer tooling for local development, demo data, and simple DB setup scripts.

 This README gives a concise, contextual guide for developers to run, extend, and deploy the project.